-5.1 Geometry Access Scripts
+5.1 Geometry Download

 There are three executable files available to users which reside in the directory /bin/utilities found within your copy of MAUS.
-The three files of interest are upload_geometry.py, download_geometry.py and get_geometry_ids.py.
+The three files of interest are up-load_geometry.py, download_fit_geometry.py and get_geometry_ids.py.
 These files do the following.